fanpu/website/_posts/2021-12-24-against-government-scholarships.markdown

 could thus prevent you from doing all the great things that you could otherwise achieved.

+Imagine graduating from college and reaching the peak of your intellectual development, having been equipped with the knowledge and skills to make a difference in the world, and then having to spend the next six years at a bureaucratic job that will most likely not make the best use of your talents, resulting in intellectual stagnation and perhaps even regression.
+Your working environment will likely not be anywhere as stimulating and challenging.
+Instead of solving hard problems, you will be playing office politics and counting down the days before you are eligible for the next promotion.
+There is an implicit glass ceiling and pre-determined career progression rate depending on which scholarship you held.
+When one feels like they can no longer make an impact and influence their trajectories, quiet quitting begins.
+Is this really the best way to start a career?

 ## A Big Life Decision You Are Probably Not Ready To Make Yet
 The prefrontal cortex, which is the area of our brain in charge of planning and making important life decisions, does not mature fully until we are 25.